 What to Send:

-300 word proposals should be submitted by Friday 23rd January 2015.
+300 word proposals should be submitted by Friday 13th March 2015.
 All submissions are at least double blind peer reviewed.
 Proposals should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords.

-E-mails should be entitled: EWF7 Proposal Submission.
+E-mails should be entitled: EWF7 Mothers Proposal Submission.

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.